microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 # Get started

 > [!TIP]
 > What is **Azure AI Studio**?
-Azure AI Studio is a cloud-based service that makes it easy for developers of all skills levels to build AI applications.
-It provides a single place to do everything you need to build an AI application, including loading data, preparing it for training, training a model and deploying the model to production.
+Azure AI Studio is designed for developers to build generative AI applications on an enterprise-grade platform.
+Developers can interact with their projects code-first via the Azure AI SDK, explore, build, test, and deploy AI models using cutting-edge tooling, and collaborate in a secure environment.
+The platform supports transforming proof of concepts into production-ready solutions with continuous monitoring and refinement.

 As a first step, login into the lab VM by using these credentials:
 - Username: will already be set to Admin.